Jack Posobiec: Political activities

 In June 2020, in Washington, D.C.'s Lincoln Park, Posobiec was shoved and chased for several minutes by a dozen protesters at the Emancipation Memorial.
 The protesters called Posobiec, who was filming speakers, a Nazi and forced him from the park.
 Police arrived in a van and, after trying to quell the disturbance, helped Posobiec into the van before driving away.
 Posobiec tweeted later that he was "totally fine" but "filing an assault report with DC police".

 In 2022, Posobiec wrote on Twitter "86 46", apparently referring to the president at the time, Joe Biden; in 2025, after James Comey published a photo of seashells in the pattern of "86 47", Posobiec accused Comey of urging "assassins to target our president [Donald Trump] and kill him", as Posobiec demanded Comey be arrested.

 On February 22, 2024, Posobiec, speaking at the Conservative Political Action Conference, welcomed the "end of democracy," before adding that "we are here to overthrow it completely."
 Praising the January 6 United States Capitol attack, he then endeavored to "get rid of it and replace it with this right here"—holding his fist in the air.
 Clips of his remarks were widely shared on social media.
+In a subsequent speech and interview, he said those CPAC statements were "largely satirical", and also said, “We are always supportive of a constitutional republic....What we’re trying to do is return it to the original system.
+We’re not destroying all of democracy, just their [Democrats'] democracy."

-In August 2024, opinion journalist Michelle Goldberg criticized Posobiec for co-authoring a book titled Unhumans: The Secret History of Communist Revolutions (and How to Crush Them), which argues that leftists are not entitled to be considered human, and that democratic means for destroying the American political left are no longer viable.
+In August 2024, opinion journalist Michelle Goldberg criticized Posobiec for co-authoring a book, Unhumans: The Secret History of Communist Revolutions (and How to Crush Them).
+Posobiec's book argues that leftists are not entitled to be considered human and that democratic means for destroying the American political left are no longer viable.
 (Note: "The old rules are over.
 The old order is over.
 Accusations are evidence.
 Activism means bigotry and hate.
 Criminals are allowed to roam free...
 For nearly 250 years, far-left uprisings have followed the same battle plans—from the first call for change to last innocent executed, from denial a revolution is even happening to declaration of the new order...
 We must stop what is coming...
 Our study of history has brought us to this conclusion: Democracy has never worked to protect innocents from the unhumans.")

 In September 2024, Posobiec was hired by the Republican National Committee to train volunteer election monitors in Michigan and Wisconsin.
 At the Michigan event, he described them as the "final line of defense against the encroaching Marxism."

 In February 2025, Posobiec participated in Treasury Secretary Scott Bessent's visit to Ukraine and said he met with Ukrainian President Volodymyr Zelenskyy during the visit.
 He was also invited to participate in Defense Secretary Pete Hegseth's overseas trip abroad to Germany, Belgium and Poland as a media representative.